codezero-be/viewfinder/README.md

 In your controller, use `ViewFinder::make` as you would Laravel's `View::make`, but exclude any locale prefixes from the view name.

+    return ViewFinder::make('some.view', compact($data));
-    return ViewFinder::make('some.view');
+    return ViewFinder::make('some.view')->with('data', $data);

 ### Search Order

 ViewFinder will search in the views folder in the following order:

 - first it tries `some.view` (unprefixed)
-- if that fails, it prepends the current locale (ex. `nl.some.view`)
+- if that fails, it prepends the requested locale (ex. `nl.some.view`)
 - if that fails, it tries each of the the fallback locales from your `locales` array (ex. `en.some.view`, `fr.some.view`, ...) until a match is found.

 If a localized route is registered but the view can't be found, a `CodeZero\ViewFinder\ViewNotFoundException` will be thrown.
 If a localized route is not registered, Laravel will throw a normal 404 error.

 ### One Master View

-If you load views in a fallback locale then it is probably a good idea to let all of your pages extend one site-wide master view that you translate with Laravel's localization feature (see below).
-This way, your visitors can still navigate in the requested language and only the actual content is in the fallback language.
+If you load views in a fallback language then it is probably a good idea to let all of your pages extend one site-wide master view that you translate with [Laravel's localization](http://laravel.com/docs/5.0/localization) feature.
+This way, your visitors can still navigate in the requested language and only the actual content is in the unexpected language.

+### Disable Fallback Locales

+Maybe you don't want to present views in a fallback language to your visitors, but instead you want to catch an exception if neither the unprefixed view nor a version for the requested locale exists.
+Then you could redirect to a custom error page or whatever.

+You can do this in two ways.

+If you want to apply this to all localized routes, then you can set an options array as the first parameter of the `routes` function.
+The default value of `skipFallback` is `false`.

+    ViewFinder::routes(['skipFallback' => true], function()
+    {
+        // Your routes here!
+    });

+But you can still overrule this when you call `ViewFinder::make()` and set this option per view.
+Simply add a boolean as the 4th argument:

+    return ViewFinder::make('some.view', [], [], true);  // Look for fallbacks
+    return ViewFinder::make('some.view', [], [], false); // Don't look for fallbacks

+> The two arrays are passed to Laravel's `View::make()`.

+### View Not Found

+Whenever a view is missing, a `CodeZero\ViewFinder\ViewNotFoundException` will be thrown.

 ## Laravel's Localization

+You might have views that only contain some labels and very little text.
+Forms for example.

-Our `users.create` view from the example has a localized route (`example.com/en/users/create`) but not a localized view.
-ViewFinder will first check if an unprefixed version of the requested view exists and load it.
+If you scroll up a bit, you'll see that our `users.create` view has a localized route (`example.com/en/users/create`) but not a localized view.
+ViewFinder will first check if an unprefixed version of the requested view exists and in this case it finds it and loads it.

-The user's create page can still be translated with [Laravel's localization](http://laravel.com/docs/5.0/localization) feature since it doesn't have much static content (just labels etc.).
+This page can be translated with [Laravel's localization](http://laravel.com/docs/5.0/localization) feature since it doesn't have much static content (just labels etc.).

 ---
 [![Analytics](https://ga-beacon.appspot.com/UA-58876018-1/codezero-be/viewfinder)](https://github.com/igrigorik/ga-beacon)